 - How can improvements be made?

-The retrospective meeting is not meant to have a new list of tasks created but develop one or two simple improvements to improve the process.
+The retrospective meeting is not meant to create a new list of tasks but to develop one or two simple improvements to improve the process.

 How SEO North uses Agile Project Manage for Client

 SEO North has businesses that contract us for one task, such as local SEO.
 We also have clients who require local SEO, outreach, and content marketing.
 These tasks could require just one team member, while others demand that a client works with a bigger team.

 This planning requires a proper strategy to ensure clients get excellent results.
 Our agency improves its approach to agile SEO marketing by adapting the agile framework.
 Our process can be explained as follows:

 Before starting up on anything, the strategist sets out to understand the project’s scope.
 For instance, in SEO projects, a technical SEO audit is conducted before coming up with a list of tasks.
 This is followed by prioritizing the tasks into the project owner’s project backlog.

 In every project, tasks are arranged in order of priority.
 They are picked from the project backlog and added into the sprint plan waiting for the next period.